Google Santa Tracker: Website

-Every Christmas Eve, the Google Santa Tracker begins to simulate tracking of Santa at about midnight in the furthest east time zone (10:00am UTC).
+Every Christmas Eve, the Google Santa Tracker service begins to simulate tracking of Santa at about midnight in the furthest east time zone (10:00 a.m.
+UTC).
 The map shows Santa alternating between traveling and handing out presents in cities.
 Santa appears to travel approximately one time zone west per hour.
-Santa usually arrives at cities around midnight.
-Counters simulate to viewers how far Santa has traveled so far, how long until he reaches the viewer's city on the map, the distance from the viewer's city, and the total number of presents delivered.
+Santa usually arrives at cities at late night (approx. 9:00 p.m. — 2:00 a.m.) in that city’s local time.
+Counters simulate to viewers how far Santa has traveled so far, or how long until he reaches the viewer's city on the map, depending on whether Santa has arrived yet.
+The tracker also displays the total number of presents delivered, which increases every second and reaches 7.7 billion by the end of the journey.
+Older versions of the tracker also included the distance to the viewer’s city, though this has since been removed.
 Santa is depicted as having helpers with him, including the standard reindeer and elves, along with penguins and a snowman.

-For each city that Santa is said to visit, the first few paragraphs of the corresponding Wikipedia article are shown, giving an overview of the city.
-The website also shows photos with the city in the background and a depiction of Santa or his helpers in the foreground.
-The temperature of the city is accurately given using data from The Weather Channel.
+For each city that Santa is said to visit, the website shows photos of that city from Google Local Guides, with Santa or his helpers in the foreground.
+Older versions of the tracker featured the first few paragraphs of the corresponding Wikipedia article, giving an overview of the city.
+The temperature of the city was also previously included, using data from The Weather Channel.
 Not every large city is visited; some large cities close to other large cities are skipped, while smaller cities that are far from any other populated place are occasionally featured.
 Even when Santa is traveling, the counter showing the total presents delivered increases, but at a slower rate than when Santa is in a city.
 This rate is faster or slower depending on the population of the city Santa is in.